• Skip to primary navigation

 A note on preparing the veggies:

-I like to let the soup sit in the refrigerator for a few hours for all the flavors to meld, then taste and adjust seasonings as desired.
+Let the gazpacho sit in the refrigerator for a few hours for all the flavors to meld, then taste and adjust seasonings as desired.
 If you can’t wait that long, go ahead and serve yourself up a bowl, no one will know!

 Print